 LOSING THE CARD ACCOUNT: If an employee leaves the City or no longer requires a card, the Department Head is responsible for collecting the purchasing card.
-The card should be cut in half once and submitted to the Finance Department along with the "Purchase Card Form" marked to close the account.
+The card should be cut in half once and submitted to the Finance Department .
 The Finance Department will contact the issuing Bank to close the account.
 If the card cannot be collected from the terminated employee, treat the card as a "Lost or Stolen" card and follow those procedures.